BarbaraPFloresRios/IDS702_ModelingAndRepresentationOfData/README.md

-# IDS702 Modeling and Representation Of Data
+# IDS702 Modeling and Representation of Data

 This repository contains the following projects developed in the 'Modeling and Representation of Data - IDS702' class at Duke University during the Fall semester of 2023, taught by `Andrea Lane`.